webandras/static-site-express/README.md

 Allow: /
 ````

-For [Google Search Console](https://search.google.com/search-console/about) verification, you should have an HTML file from Google included in the root of your Netlify publish folder (in our case, public).
-The build script copies this file from `./src` to `./public`. **Change the filename in the array at line 67** in `./site-generator/generator.js` and rebuild the source into the `lib/` folder!
+For [Google Search Console](https://search.google.com/search-console/about) verification, you should have an HTML file from Google included in the root of your Netlify publish folder (in our case, `public`).
+The build script copies this file from `./content` to `./public`. **Change the filename in the array at line 67** in `./site-generator/generator.js` and rebuild the source into the `lib/` folder!

 ### Alternatively, you can use the Express server app on Heroku (not recommended)